-The students of world-systems always paid much attention to spatial links (e.g., Chase-Dunn and Hall 1997; Hall 2014; Chase-Dunn 2014) whose scale (length) can be measured.
-Individual world-systems and the World System vary both in scale (length) of these links, as well as in their intensity and complexity.
+The students of world-systems always paid much attention to spatial links (e.g., Chase-Dunn and Hall 1997; Hall 2014; Chase-Dunn 2014) which form a certain frame within a world system.
+Moreover, the scale (length) of these links can be measured.
+Individual world systems and the World System vary both in scale (length) of these links, as well as in their intensity and complexity.
 In this paper we present a concept of the evolution of these links in the form of periodization of globalization as defined by the expanding spatial links.
 This periodization can be correlated with others in order to show the complex character of the World System development, the interactions between some other important variables (production, technology, politics, and urbanization), and the growth of spatial links.
-We have already discussed both the procedure and various approaches to periodization of historical globalization.3
+Elsewhere we have already discussed both the procedure and various approaches to the periodization (e.g., Grinin 2007a, 2007b, 2012; Grinin L. and Grinin A. 2015, 2016; Grinin and Korotayev 2009a) and different approaches to periodization of historical globalization (Grinin and Korotayev 2013a, 2013b), thus, we can omit this point in the present paper.

 Our ideas of the main phases of historical globalization are presented in Table 1 which distinguishes seven periods.
-The expansion and integration of interacting networks moves from the local level through the level of transcontinental links, to the planetary one.
-One can speak about historical globalization starting from the third phase when the regional-continental links originated which by the early nineteenth century had become truly global.
+The given periodization is based on the principle of expanding spatial links between societies (see Grinin and Korotayev 2013a, 2013b).
+We can point how the expansion and integration of interacting networks moves from the local level through the level of transcontinental links, to the planetary one.
+Actually, one can speak about historical globalization starting from the third phase when the regional-continental links originated.
+Since the Age of Discovery the intercontinental links started to develop and by the early nineteenth century they had become truly global.